craftercms/docs/source/reference/modules/studio.rst

 Properly configured HTTP response headers help prevent security vulnerabilities like cross-site scripting (XSS), clickjacking, and other common types of attacks.

-HTTP security response headers for Crafter Studio is configured in the **studio-config-override.yaml** under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml``
+HTTP security response headers for Crafter Studio are configured in the **studio-config-override.yaml** under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml``

 See :ref:`studio-policy-headers` and :ref:`studio-cors` for more information on how to configure HTTP security response